SachinSShinde/RepData_PeerAssessment1/PA1_template.md

 ## FALSE  TRUE
 ## 50400  2304
 ```
+There are 2304 NA values in dataset.

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+Here, we replace the missing values by the mean for the corresponding 5-minute interval.

 ```r
 value_filled <- function(steps, interval) {